 With a dedicated team of expert staff and volunteers, we support the refugee community across North West London.
 Our key values are:

-Page 14 - Our Values
+Page 2 - Our Team

 Paiwand provides a variety of services for adults and children in the community, including a Saturday school where classes range from Pashto and Dari to maths and English.
 We also provide support for teenagers who are living in the UK alone and adults who have a range of issues, including: